joana-mendonca/IST-LEIC/1st_year/IAED/README.md

-# IAED1819
+# IAED
-Repo for IAED1819
+Repository for IAED

 **DISCLAIMER**
->This is the base repository of IAED provided by teachers.
+>This is the base repository for IAED provided by the professor.
 >My project wasn't added in this repository due to loss during drive formatting.